-For details on transferring graduate credits from other institutions, see section on Graduate Admission Procedures and Policies.
+For details on transferring graduate credits from other institutions, see the section on Graduate Admission - Transfer Credit in the Graduate Program.

 Credit for Military Training in Non-Collegiate Settings

 SJSU grants undergraduate degree credit for successful completion of non-collegiate instruction, either military or civilian, as recommended by the Commission on Educational Credit and Credentials of the American Council on Education.
 The number of units allowed is based on the recommendation in the Guide to the Evaluation of Educational Experience in the Armed Services and the National Guide to Educational Credit for Training Programs.